Craig Randall II: Adelaide 36ers (2022)

-On August 8, 2022, Randall signed with the Adelaide 36ers in Australia for the 2022–23 NBL season.
+On August 8, 2022, Randall signed with the Adelaide 36ers of the Australian National Basketball League (NBL) for the 2022–23 season.
 On October 3, 2022, he led the 36ers to a preseason win against the Phoenix Suns with his 35 points being the most by an NBL player against an NBA team.
-The 36ers entered the season with championship expectations but amassed a 3–4 record in their first month.
-Randall was frequently seen arguing with head coach C. J. Bruton and his teammates during games which created chemistry issues.
+The 36ers entered the season with championship expectations, but amassed a 3–4 record in their first month.
+Randall was frequently seen arguing with head coach C. J. Bruton and his teammates during games which caused chemistry issues.
 He was released by the 36ers on November 8, 2022, with the team stating that it was by "mutual consent".
-At the time of his release, Randall was the 36ers' leading scorer and fourth in the entire NBL with 20.3 points per game.
-On January 28, 2023, Randall's NBA G League rights were traded from the Long Island Nets to the Iowa Wolves in exchange for Derrick Alston Jr..
+At the time of his release, Randall was the 36ers' leading scorer and ranked fourth in the NBL with 20.3 points per game.

-Iowa Wolves (2023–present)
+Iowa Wolves (2023)

-On January 28, 2023, Randall's NBA G League rights were traded from the Long Island Nets to the Iowa Wolves in exchange for Derrick Alston Jr..
-On February 2, 2023, Randall was acquired by the Iowa Wolves.
+On January 28, 2023, Randall's NBA G League rights were traded from the Long Island Nets to the Iowa Wolves in exchange for Derrick Alston Jr. On February 2, 2023, Randall was acquired by the Iowa Wolves.

+On September 29, 2023, Randall signed with Hapoel Haifa of the Ligat HaAl.
+He did not join the team due to the outbreak of the Gaza war.

+Cholet Basket (2023–2024)

+On November 30, 2023, Randall signed with Cholet Basket of the LNB Élite.
+He appeared in nine LNB Élite games where he averaged 16.1 points per game.
+He also appeared in seven Basketball Champions League games where he averaged 18.9 points per game.
+On February 21, 2024, Randall was released from his remaining contract by mutual agreement.

+On March 14, 2024, Randall signed with the Indios de Mayagüez, but left the team on March 27 due to personal commitments.

+Ningbo Rockets and Rip City Remix (2024–2025)

+Randall started the 2024–25 season with the Ningbo Rockets of the Chinese Basketball Association (CBA) where he averaged 5.4 points per game.
+He ended the season with the Rip City Remix of the NBA G League and averaged 21.4 points per game.

+On August 13, 2025, Randall signed a contract with the Russian club Enisey of the VTB United League.
+On September 4, 2025, Enisey terminated its contract with Randall after he failed to undergo a medical examination.

+Wisconsin Herd (2025–present)

+On November 7, 2025, Randall was named to the Wisconsin Herd opening night roster.